 Allen Harris was the first Chairman of the Board of Directors of the Johnson City Power Board.
 F.O.
 Miller was the first Plant Superintendent.
 Charles F. Stine became Plant Superintendent on October 12, 1945, and served as Manager until his retirement in September 1967.
 Roy L. Taylor was appointed Manager at the September 1967 Board Meeting, and served until December 31, 1990.
 Allen L. Phipps was appointed General Manager effective January 1, 1991.
 Daniel B. Dexter was appointed General Manager effective July 1, 1996.
 Doyle Walters was appointed Interim General Manager January 6, 1997, and later became General Manager June 24, 1997.
 Homer D. G'Fellers was appointed General Manager March 1, 2004, which became effective June 4, 2004.
 In December 2009, Homer D. G’Fellers was re-named President and Chief Executive Officer.
 Beginning, January 1, 2013 Jeff Dykes assumed the position of Chief Executive Officer.

 The first Annual Report of the Johnson City Power Board reflects that it was serving a total of 9,778 customers.
 A total of 46,303,924 kilowatt hours were sold during this first year of operation.
 The Power Board purchased a total of $219,139.99 of electricity from the TVA during its first year of operation.
-The most recent financial figures show that last year the Johnson City Power Board purchased over $142,627,200 worth of electricity from the TVA in order to serve its some 75,000 plus metered customers.
+The most recent financial figures show that last year the Johnson City Power Board purchased over $142,627,200 worth of electricity from the TVA in order to serve approximately 77,000 metered customers.

 Us & TVA